 Earlier this year, Henry Proffit starred in The Rubenstein Kiss at Southwark Playhouse as Jakob after performing at the theatre in 2018’s production of For King and Country.
 Henry has appeared in many other stage roles including as Macbeth in the Shakespeare play and has also filmed for screen, with feature film Cassette due for an upcoming release.
 Sitting down with us, Henry answered our questions about his most challenging role, last year’s For King and Country and his recent production, The Rubenstein Kiss.

 It’s a really amazing play and it was a real epic journey for my character.
 The play is about the Rosenbergs, who gave the nuclear bombs to the Russians in the 1950s and were executed for it.
 It surrounds these two people and how and where their idealism took them, which in this case, was to the electric chair.
-My character began as a twenty-six-year-old and then ended as a forty-year-old.
+My character began as a 26 year old and then ended as a 40 year old.
 The last scene is just before they go to the electric chair and it was an incredible journey and a very beautifully-written play.
 I really love it.

 Not much.
 The director asked me if I’d be interested in doing it and sent me the script so I didn’t really know much about it at all.
 I read it and was really moved by it as it’s a really moving play.

-Did you get much feedback from your time in the show?
+Did you get much audience feedback from your performance and how long were you in rehearsals?

 I definitely read the reviews but I read them after the play so whatever is said, doesn’t really matter.
 You don’t want to be reading them during the run because if there’s a bad one, then that might really hurt.
 During the show, the director will come in and will check how you’re getting on so if things aren’t right then he’ll work that out.
 You do get people tell you what they think of it so you do get an idea of what people are thinking.